 - Kiowa is a thorny upright blackberry that could be the biggest blackberry in the whole world!

-How to Grow Balckberries Step 1- Soil Prep
+How to Grow Blackberries - Step 1- Soil Prep

 Before planting, it’s a good idea to amend the soil with organic matter to improve drainage and fertility.
 Blackberry plants thrive in well-drained soil with a pH between 5.5 and 6.5.

-Planting Blackberry Plants: The Best Time and Growing Conditions
+The Best Time To Plant Blackberries & Growing Conditions

-Once you’ve chosen the right blackberry plants for your garden, it’s time to start planting.
+Once you've chosen the right blackberry plants for your garden, it's time to start planting....
 The best time to plant new plants is in the early spring, just after the last frost.
-Planting in the fall is also an option in warmer climates, but you should avoid planting in the middle of summer when the temperatures are hot.
+But, planting in the fall is also an option in warmer climates.
+Just avoid planting in the middle of summer when the temperatures are hot, so they don't die!

 When planting blackberry plants, make sure to plant them at the same depth they were growing in their nursery containers.
 Plant the blackberries 3 to 4 feet apart in rows that are 6 to 8 feet apart.
-After planting, gently firm the soil around the plants and water them thoroughly to help settle the soil.
+After filling dirt in around the roots, gently firm the soil around the plants and water them thoroughly to help settle the soil.

 Providing Support for Growing Blackberry Plants